Is Bluetooth Safe? How Bluetooth Hacking Happens and How to Prevent It

 • Beware of unknown devices requesting to pair: Sometimes gaining access to a device can be as easy as asking permission to enter.
 Be aware that some hackers will simply attempt to gain access through old-fashioned pairing straight to your device.
 Always decline pairing requests from unknown devices.

-• Be aware of your surroundings: If you are about to enter a crowded environment such as a cafe or mall, keep your Bluetooth disabled or — if your device allows it — hidden, which is a separate function from “not discoverable” that allows you to leave Bluetooth on and use it while not being detectable.
+• Be aware of your surroundings: If you are about to enter a crowded environment such as a cafe or mall, keep your Bluetooth disabled or — if your device allows it — hidden.
+This is a separate function from “not discoverable,” which allows you to leave Bluetooth on and use it while not being detectable.
 Make a concerted effort to only pair devices at home or at least away from crowds.

 • Don’t share sensitive information: This is especially true when out in public or in crowded environments.
 Any personal data such as bank information, photos, or passwords should only be shared at home or on a known safe network.